Saskatoon Public Library: Rusty Macdonald Library

 The Rusty Macdonald Branch is located at 225 Primrose Drive.
 It opened in 1989, as part of the Lawson Civic Centre, a multipurpose facility also housing a wave pool, weight room and exercise room.
 It is named after R. H. "Rusty" Macdonald, journalist, author, photographer and dedicated library trustee (1960-1981).

 Round Prairie Library

 The Round Prairie Branch is located at 170 – 250 Hunter Road.
 The branch was named in honour of the La Prairie Round (or Round Prairie) Métis, who were a community of buffalo hunters that established a wintering site near Dakota Whitecap in the late 1800s.
 In the 1920s and 1930s many in the community were forced to migrate to Saskatoon in search of work, and by the 1940s they had established a permanent and close knit community near the current site of the new SPL branch.

+Central Library construction

+The Saskatoon Public Library (SPL) began construction of its new central library in 2024, marking a significant step towards enhancing access to modern library services in the city.
+Located at 321 2nd Avenue North, the new library is designed to serve Saskatoon’s growing community by providing a state-of-the-art facility focused on learning, innovation, and cultural engagement.
+The library is expected to open in 2027.

+The 120,000-square-foot building's design is inspired by Indigenous cultures, featuring a Plains First Nations tipi-inspired exterior and a Métis log cabin-style interior.
+The facility is also designed with sustainability in mind, aiming to achieve LEED Gold certification and Rick Hansen Foundation Accessibility Certification.

+The project, with an estimated cost of $134 million, is funded by municipal contributions and community fundraising.
+Initial budget constraints led to design adjustments, but construction remains on schedule, with the library expected to open by mid-2027.

-Writers in Residence
+Writers in residence

 The Writer in Residence program at the library is co-funded by the Canada Council for the Arts.